RayanRadi/codestat-web/README.md

 # codestat-web

-> A full-featured C-based and AI-enhanced codebase analysis tool with optional Python integration and JSON reporting.
+> A full-featured C-based and AI-enhanced codebase analysis tool with JSON reporting.

 ---